OpenPodcar/OpenPodcar/README.md

 ### 3. ON/OFF Switch and Fusing

-- Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones in the vehicle, under the seatback), some wires
+- Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones in the vehicle, under the seatback), some wires [TODO what thickness?]
 - Fix a tick wire using a crimp bullet terminal onto each pin of the switch [# check]
 - Get access to the right battery's **+** pole and use a plier to remove the nut [# check]
 - Strip the wire on the **+** pin of the switch by 3cm and connect it to the **+** of the right battery by tangling it around the battery **+** pole